 Why the Bundaberg and Hervey Bay region?

 The Bundaberg and Hervey Bay region was selected as the fourth site for the cashless debit card program following calls for the card from key stakeholders in the region to address social issues such as high youth unemployment and intergenerational welfare dependence.
-The Department of Social Services conducted over 110 consultations with a broad range of stakeholders, including the community sector, service providers, community members, church groups, the business sector and all levels of government, which demonstrated strong levels of support.
+The Department of Social Services conducted over 180 meetings with a broad range of stakeholders, including the community sector, service providers, community members, church groups, the business sector and all levels of government, which demonstrated strong levels of support.

 The Bundaberg and Hervey Bay region is an opportunity for Government to test the card’s flexibility as a tool to support people in non-remote locations and to help address these key social problems identified during consultations.